scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

                                    type=int,
                                    log_scale=True)

-Now by executing the Experiment for instance through the command line:
+This ``search_space`` can likewise be specified when executing the Experiment through the command line :

 .. code-block:: bash

     >> python my_experiment.py with search_space

-Labwatch triggers the optimizer to suggest a new configuration based on all configurations that are stored in the database and have been drawn from the same search space.
+Labwatch then triggers the optimizer to suggest a new configuration based on all configurations that are stored in the database and have been drawn from the same search space.

-Multiple search spaces
+Multiple Search Spaces
 ----------------------

-Labwatch also allows to have multiple search spaces, which is very convenient if one wants to keep a set of hyperparameters fixed and only optimize a few others.
+Labwatch also supports multiple search spaces, which is convenient if one wants to switch between optimizing different sets of hyperparameters.
 Assume that we only want to optimize the learning rate and keep the batch size fixed, we can create a second smaller search space:

 .. code-block:: python